SURGroup/UQpy/docs/source/scientific_machine_learning/layers/dropout_baseclass.rst

 Dropout Layer Baseclass
 -----------------------

-This is the parent class to all Dropout methods.
+This is the parent class to all Probabilistic Dropout methods.
-The :class:`DropoutActivation` is an abstract baseclass and a subclass of :class:`torch.nn.Module`.
+The :class:`ProbabilisticDropoutLayer` is an abstract baseclass and a subclass of :class:`torch.nn.Module`.

 Methods
 ~~~~~~~

-.. autoclass:: UQpy.scientific_machine_learning.baseclass.DropoutLayer
+.. autoclass:: UQpy.scientific_machine_learning.baseclass.ProbabilisticDropoutLayer
     :members: forward, extra_repr